LapisSea/OpenGL-Bullet-engine/README.md

+Note: this project is currently abandoned in order to develop a more advanced vulkan/opengl engine

 ### What is this?
 A "home made" game engine basend on OpenGL 3.2+ compatability and ragdoll physics all in pure Java. (exluding GPU side computing, that's glsl)
 ________________